DarcInc/gofeedforward/README.md

-# gofeedforward
+# Go Feed Forward
-Go Feed Forward Network Library
+With the emphasis on simple, this is a feed forward libary implemented in Go.